-The ancient Romans founded York, which is a fortified city in northeast England.
+The ancient Romans founded York, a fortified city in northeast England.
 York Minster, the city’s massive Gothic cathedral from the 13th century, features medieval stained glass and two working bell towers.

 The Monk Bar gate has an exhibition tracing the life of Plantagenet King Richard III in the 15th century.

-While it’s a great destination for tourists, it’s not as great when it comes to its soccer club.
+While it’s an excellent destination for tourists, it’s not as great when it comes to its soccer club.
 The club is not a part of the Premier League, having played in the non-leagues for many seasons.

-The club competes in the National League North, which is the sixth tier in England.
+The club competes in the National League North, the sixth tier in England.